Kevin Kastner

-I am the creator and administrator for Urban Indy.
-I work as a Geographic Information Systems Technician in downtown Indianapolis.
-I ride the bus daily from Meridian-Kessler, where I live with my wife, daughter, and 2 cats.
+I’m the creator and administrator for Urban Indy. Â I ride the bus to work occasionally from the Meridian-Kessler neighborhood, where I live with my family.

 Link updated!

 The new site looks great as well!
-Let me know if you want a new favicon, I’d be happy to make one for you
+Let me know if you want a new favicon, I’d be happy to make one for you 🙂

 - Alex